yasuhirohoshino/oF-thetaEquirectangular/README.md

 # thetaRealtimeEquirectangular

-This example convert the dual fish-eye images from RICOH THETA S to panorama images on realtime.
+This openFrameworks example convert the dual fish-eye images from RICOH THETA S to panorama images on realtime.

 Equirectangular shaders are based on ThetaShaderPack_20150926(http://stereoarts.jp/) by Nora.